In Defence Of The New — And Yes, Insufferable — Version Of Carlton Banks On "Bel-Air"

 Two things can be true at once: Carlton is a nuisance, but he’s also a character that we simply can’t peel our eyes away from whether out of pure hatred or genuine concern.
 However, much like the lovable dork that came before him, that doesn’t mean that he can’t be redeemed down the line.
 There are five more episodes left of Bel-Air, so there’s still more time for a dance break to the tune of “It’s not Unusual” to turn the tide.
 Hopefully, this Carlton has some moves stashed away.

-New episodes of Bel-Air are available for streaming on Sky and NOW
+New episodes of Bel-Air are available for streaming every Thursday on Stan.